-2 Island, including any local town, municipality or city.
-3 (b) The inspector general may request information, cooperation and assistance from any 4 state, county or local governmental agency as may be necessary for carrying out his/her duties 5 and responsibilities.
-Upon receipt of such request, each person in charge of, or the governing 6 body of any public body listed in § 42-9.4-1, shall furnish to the inspector general or his/her 7 authorized agent or representative such information, cooperation and assistance, including 8 information relative to the purchase of services or anticipated purchase of services from any 9 contractor by any public body within ten (10) business days of receipt of the inspector general's 10 request.
-If the request for the information requested cannot be complied with, within the ten (10) 11 business days, the senior official of the governmental agency must notify the inspector general 12 before the expiration of the ten (10) business days as to the reason that the request cannot be 13 complied with in the time frame of this section and shall provide a specific date for expected 14 compliance.
-15 (c) The inspector general may initiate and conduct investigations, audits and compliance 16 reviews and shall prepare detailed reports relating to findings and conclusions concerning the 17 administration of the programs and operations of the applicable public bodies listed in § 42-9.4-1, 18 as are in the judgment of the inspector general necessary and may conduct an examination of any 19 public documents and any information with respect to whether internal quality controls are in 20 place and operating.
-21 (d) The inspector general shall have direct and prompt access to the head of any public 22 body listed in § 42-9.4-1 when necessary for any purpose pertaining to the performance of his/her 23 duties and responsibilities under this chapter.
-24 (e) The inspector general may request the production, on a voluntary basis, of testimony 25 or documents from any individual, firm or nongovernmental entity which relate to actions or 26 matters that pertain to state, municipal or local governmental agencies as dictated by his/her 27 duties and responsibilities.
-28 (f)(1) The inspector general may issue a subpoena for the production of all records, 29 reports, audits, reviews, papers, books, documents, recommendations, correspondence and any 30 other data and material relevant to any matter under audit or investigation pursuant to the 31 provisions of this chapter, no matter in which media the information is maintained.
-32 (2) A subpoena may be issued only when a person, corporation or other entity under 33 investigation or being audited refuses to voluntarily comply with a request from the inspector 34 general.
+1 which is in any way related to the programs and operations with respect to the state of Rhode 2 Island, including any local town, municipality or city.
+3 (b) The inspector general may request information, cooperation and assistance from any 4 state, county or local governmental agency as may be necessary for carrying out their duties and 5 responsibilities.
+Upon receipt of such request, each person in charge of, or the governing body of 6 any public body listed in §42-9.4-1, shall furnish to the inspector general or their authorized agent 7 or representative such information, cooperation and assistance, including information relative to 8 the purchase of services or anticipated purchase of services from any contractor by any public 9 body within ten (10) business days of receipt of the inspector general's request.
+If the request for 10 the information requested cannot be complied with, within the ten (10) business days, the senior 11 official of the governmental agency must notify the inspector general before the expiration of the 12 ten (10) business days as to the reason that the request cannot be complied with in the time frame 13 of this section and shall provide a specific date for expected compliance.
+14 (c) The inspector general may initiate and conduct investigations, audits and compliance 15 reviews and shall prepare detailed reports relating to findings and conclusions concerning the 16 administration of the programs and operations of the applicable public bodies listed in §42-9.4-1, 17 as are in the judgment of the inspector general necessary and may conduct an examination of any 18 public documents and any information with respect to whether internal quality controls are in 19 place and operating.
+20 (d) The inspector general shall have direct and prompt access to the head of any public 21 body listed in §42-9.4-1 when necessary for any purpose pertaining to the performance of their 22 duties and responsibilities under this chapter.
+23 (e) The inspector general may request the production, on a voluntary basis, of testimony 24 or documents from any individual, firm or nongovernmental entity which relate to actions or 25 matters that pertain to state, municipal or local governmental agencies as dictated by their duties 26 and responsibilities.
+27 (f)(1) The inspector general may issue a subpoena for the production of all records, 28 reports, audits, reviews, papers, books, documents, recommendations, correspondence and any 29 other data and material relevant to any matter under audit or investigation pursuant to the 30 provisions of this chapter, no matter in which media the information is maintained.
+31 (2) A subpoena may be issued only when a person, corporation or other entity under 32 investigation or being audited refuses to voluntarily comply with a request from the inspector 33 general.
+34 (3) Such subpoena shall be served in the same manner as a subpoena for the production